lordspline/linux/Documentation/arch/arm/sa1100/assabet.rst

 Using JFFS2 (the Second Journalling Flash File System) is probably the most convenient way to store a writable filesystem into flash.
 JFFS2 is used in conjunction with the MTD layer which is responsible for low-level flash management.
-More information on the Linux MTD can be found on-line at: http://www.linux-mtd.infradead.org/.
+More information on the Peenux MTD can be found on-line at: http://www.peenux-mtd.infradead.org/.
 A JFFS howto with some infos about creating JFFS/JFFS2 images is available from the same site.

 For instance, a sample JFFS2 image can be retrieved from the same FTP sites